 - North America: the United States and Canada are screening for SMA.
-In 2018, SMA was added to the

-    U.S. Recommended Uniformed Screening Panel (RUSP).
-Currently 33 of the 50 United States screen for

-    SMA.7 In Canada, Ontario started screening newborns for SMA in January 2020.8
+In 2018, SMA was added to the U.S. Recommended Uniformed Screening Panel (RUSP).
+Currently 47 of the 50 United States screen for SMA.7 In Canada, several provinces now screen for the disease at birth.

-    - Asia Pacific: all countries but Myanmar and Laos have national newborn screening programs, though

-    none of these countries screen for SMA.
-In India, Bangladesh, Cambodia, Indonesia, Pakistan and

-    Vietnam, screening covers less than 5% of newborns.13
+- Asia Pacific: all countries but Myanmar and Laos have national newborn screening programs, though none of these countries screen for SMA.
+In India, Bangladesh, Cambodia, Indonesia, Pakistan and Vietnam, screening covers less than 5% of newborns.13

 - Middle East and North Africa: newborn screening programs exist but they do not screen for SMA.
 Somalia and Sudan have no national NBS programs.
 Little information for newborn screening in Sub-Saharan Africa exists.13

 - Latin America: all but four countries (Dominican Republic, El Salvador, Haiti and Honduras) have national and/or regional newborn screening programs.13